Meet Debby Gies from D.G. Kaye

 While I was writing my first book, Conflicted Hearts I spent the year learning about the self-publishing business.
 I learned how important it was to think ahead for marketing books, so I needed to build a platform – let people know I existed, make connections with people and share what I learn in the writing community, articles about my work, and share information about fellow bloggers and authors

 - To date, what blogging achievement/s are you most proud of?

-I am most proud of the wonderful friends and connections I’ve made through blogging, the amount of readers that follow me, engage with me, share my posts, the awards I’ve received and the invitations I’ve received to guest post on other’s blogs, such as yours Esmé.
+I am most proud of the wonderful friends and connections I’ve made through blogging, the number of readers that follow me, engage with me, share my posts, the awards I’ve received, and the invitations I’ve received to guest post on other’s blogs, such as your Esmé.

 - How would you describe your own blogging style?

 Eclectic.
 I am a writer, author, justice seeker, and gifted with a good sense of humor.
 I like to post 3 times a week, but often there will be a few surprise posts that creep in.
 On Tuesdays, I like to post something personal about something I learned, felt unjustifiable, or about memoir writing.
 On Fridays, I’d like to get back to doing guest author interviews, but in the absence of doing those interviews, I keep Friday posts geared towards writing tips or authorly news.
 And, every last Friday of the month I contribute to the #WATWB (We are the World Blogfest) where all participants post a blog share of something uplifting and inspirational to share positive things about what goes on in the world to deflect negativity.
 Every Sunday I share a new book review from a book I’ve read and posted on Amazon and Goodreads.